openforcefield/openff-docs/source/index.md

 [Open Force Field Initiative]: https://openforcefield.org

+## Getting Started

+Instructions for installing and using OpenFF software can be found at [](install) and in the project-specific documentation below.
+If you're not sure which package you want, or you want to see what's possible, see [](ecosystem).

 ## Standards

 Specifications for SMIRNOFF and other standards defined by OpenFF can be found at [OpenFF Standards](https://docs.openforcefield.org/standards).

-## Getting Started

-Instructions for installing and using OpenFF software can be found at [](install) and in the project-specific documentation below.
-If you're not sure which package you want, see [](ecosystem).

 (projects)=
 ## Projects